alces-software/alces-cloud-docs/docs/blog/posts/molecule-solubility-deepchem.md

 ## Setup
-- First we need to make sure that DeepChem is running, We are going to use model based on tensorflow, because of that we need to add \[tensorflow\] to the pip install commmand to ensure the necessary dependencies are also installed.
+- First we need to make sure that DeepChem is running, We are going to use model based on tensorflow, because of that we need to add \[tensorflow\] to the pip install command to ensure the necessary dependencies are also installed.

     ```In []: pip install --pre deepchem[tensorflow]
     ```